Tropical Storm Isidore (1984): Preparations

-Due to its mild nature, Isidore was described as a "safety test".
+Officials issued gale warnings in the Bahamas for the central and northwestern islands, including New Providence and the capital city of Nassau.
+Due to its mild nature, Isidore was described as a "safety test" by emergency management workers, according to the Miami Herald.
 Gale warnings were issued from as far south as Key West, Florida, to as far north as Virginia, including parts of Georgia, South Carolina, and North Carolina.
 A private meteorological service stated that Isidore was to intensify to hurricane status, leading to some confusion regarding preparations.
+Additionally, forecasters at the National Hurricane Center struggled to predict a more precise location of landfall in Florida, instead stating that Isidore would move ashore between Key Largo and Palm Beach.
 Along the Treasure Coast of Florida, citrus farmers burned seedlings potentially infected with canker to prevent heavy rains from spreading the disease.
 Red Cross volunteers readied a shelter with supplies such as cots and sheets, though it remained unused.
 In Martin County, hundreds of firefighters were on standby.
+Officials warned boat owners that draw bridges would not open if winds reached 40 mph.
+Students were sent home early in Indian River, Martin, and St. Lucie counties, and after-school actives were canceled.
+The South Beach Jetty Park in Fort Pierce was closed.

+The South Florida Water Management District drained coastal canals and agricultural areas in the Palm Beach area.
+Schools closed in Palm Beach County on September 27.
+The Red Cross opened some of their emergency shelters in Dade County.
 In Miami, rain from the storm led to the cancellation of horse races at the Calder Race Course.
 State parks in Monroe County were temporarily closed.

-In Indian River, Martin, and St. Lucie counties, students were sent home early, and after-school actives were canceled.
-The South Beach Jetty Park in Fort Pierce was closed.
 In southern portions of the state, residents prepared their boats for the storm, and 50 F-4 Phantom fighter jets were evacuated from the Homestead Air Force Base and moved to bases in South Carolina.
 Lumber yards, groceries stores, and hardware stores reported unusually high demand for emergency supplies, though certain smaller businesses closed early.
 Gasoline stations in the region "were doing bumper-to-bumper business".
 Farther to the south, in the Florida Keys, an emergency operations center was opened in response to the storm.